Critical Limb Ischemia and Buerger’s Disease Symptoms & Treatment

 - Absent or diminished pulse in the legs or feet

-What are the available treatment options of CLI and Buerger’s Disease?
+What are the available options for Buerger’s Disease and Critical Limb Ischemia Treatment?

 Critical limb ischemia and Buerger’s disease is a serious condition that requires immediate treatment to re-establish blood-flow to the affected area.
 The number one priority is to preserve the limb.
 This may be accomplished several ways:

-The Potential of HONEDRAⓇ for the Treatment of CLI and Buerger’s Disease
+The Potential of HONEDRAⓇ for the Treatment of Critical Limb Ischemia and Buerger’s Disease

 The goal of HONEDRA® (an experimental regenerative medicine) is to prevent the serious adverse consequences of CLI and Buerger’s disease by improving blood flow in the affected limb.
 The Company’s open-label, registration-eligible study of HONEDRA® in Japan for the treatment of CLI and Buerger’s disease is actively enrolling patients and has shown promising results to date.